NikithaMN-05/assignment2-Madhari/README.md

 1. A program analyst is responsible for the development of new and improved computer program.
 2. Organizing information about a problem to be addressed or a procedure to be improved.

+- Program Analysts use strong problem solving and analytical skills to help organizations improve their programs.
+- They research, gather and analyze complex data to identify trends and develop reports with their recommendations for improvement.